|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot F/O Bruce Horace Anderson, 260770 (MIA / KIA) Sydney, NSW

 Built by Curtiss in Buffalo, New York.
 Delivered to the U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

-22, 1942 took off from 7 Mile Drome near Port Moresby piloted by F/O Bruce Horace Anderson as one of nine P-40 Kittyhawks led by S/L Jackson on a mission against Lae.
-Six P-40s including this aircraft were to strafe Lae Airfield while the other three P-40s flew top cover.
+On March 22, 1942 took off from 7 Mile Drome near Port Moresby piloted by F/O Bruce Horace Anderson as one of nine P-40 Kittyhawks led by S/L John F. Jackson on a mission against Lae.
+Six Kittyhawks including this aircraft were to strafe Lae Airfieldwhile the other three flew top cover.

 Over the target, intercepted by A6M2 Zeros from the 4th Kokutai (4th Air Group).
 While dog fighting with enemy aircraft, this Kittyhawk was last seen by P-40E Kittyhawk A29-6 smoking with an A6M2 Zero on its tail headed out to sea off Lae over the Huon Gulf.

-Anderson was officially declared dead on March 22, 1942.
-He is memorialized at Lae War Cemetery panel 6.
+Anderson was officially declared dead the day of the mission.
+He is memorialized at Lae War Cemetery on panel 6.

 RAAF Casualty File Anderson, Bruce Horace (NAA: A705, 163/22/111)